electrode-io/electrode/CONTRIBUTING.md

 Our build scripts automatically does it, but it's a good idea to set them up anyways.

+#### Try a sample

-- Now you can go to the `samples` folder and try the `universal-react-node` sample app, develop and test your changes over there.
+Now you can go to the `samples` folder and try the `universal-react-node` sample app, develop and test your changes over there.

 ```bash
 $ eval `fyn bash`